Comparatives and Superlatives ESL Games, Activities and Worksheets

 ESL Comparatives and Superlatives Game - Grammar and Speaking: Forming Sentences from Prompts, Freer Practice - Group Work - Pre-intermediate (A2) - 25 minutes

 Here is an inventive comparatives and superlatives game for students to play in class.
 Students take turns turning over two cards from the same category and making a comparison between the two words on the back of the cards.
-For example, if a student turned over to animal cards and the two words were 'tiger' and 'mouse', the student might say 'A tiger is more dangerous than a mouse'.
+For example, if a student turned over two animal cards and the two words were 'tiger' and 'mouse', the student might say 'A tiger is more dangerous than a mouse.'
 If a student turns over two identical words, they make a superlative sentence.
 If a student successfully makes a comparative or superlative sentence, they keep the two cards.
 If a student cannot think of a sentence or their sentence is grammatically incorrect, they put the cards back and miss a turn.
 The student with the most cards at the end of the game is the winner.

 Compare it Preview